Tibisay Lucena

-Tibisay Lucena was the president of the National Electoral Council or CNE until 2020, one of the five branches of government of the Bolivarian Republic of Venezuela.
-She was first elected to this post in 2006, and was reelected in 2009 for the 2009-2013 period.
-The Supreme Tribunal of Justice (TSJ) appointed Indira Alfonzo on June 12, 2020 as the new president of this entity.
+Tibisay Lucena Ramírez (26 April 1959 – 12 April 2023) was a Venezuelan politician, president of the National Electoral Council (CNE) between 2006 and 2020, one of the five branches of government of Venezuela.
+Since 2017, Lucena was sanctioned by several countries for her role in undermining democracy and human rights in the country.

 Early life and education

-Tibsay Lucena was born in Barquisimeto.
-She studied cello and performed with Venezuela's National Youth Orchestra and Simon Bolivar Symphony Orchestra (1980–87).
+Tibisay Lucena Ramírez was born in Barquisimeto on April 26, 1959.
+She studied cello and performed with Venezuela's National Youth Orchestra and Simón Bolívar Symphony Orchestra (1980–87).
 Lucena earned a B.A. in sociology from the Central University of Venezuela and worked as a researcher at the Institute of Advanced Studies of Administration.
 She then pursued graduate studies in the United States, earning an M.A. in sociology from the New School for Social Research in New York.